Starling Murmurations and Bowerbird Romance

 More Like This

-In City Lights: The Hidden Impact on Wildlife, narrator Sir David Attenborough explores how artificial lighting disrupts the natural instincts of sea turtle hatchlings.
+In Impact of City Lights on Wildlife, narrator Sir David Attenborough explores how artificial lighting disrupts the natural instincts of sea turtle hatchlings.
 Instead of heading toward the ocean, they are drawn to the bright lights of urban areas, putting them in danger.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.

-In Hyenas of Harar: Guardians of the Meat Market, narrator Sir David Attenborough presents the unique relationship between spotted hyenas and the people of Harar, Ethiopia.
+In The Hyenas of Harar, narrator Sir David Attenborough presents the unique relationship between spotted hyenas and the people of Harar, Ethiopia.
 These hyenas have adapted to living in close proximity to humans, relying on the meat market for food.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.